JoeBright1619/Zimways_website/README.md

-# Zimways_website
+# ZimWays Food Delivery

-Zimways_website is a website for a product delivery system from Zimbabwe
+ZimWays Food Delivery is a website for ordering food online.
+Customers can browse the menu, add items to their cart, and place orders.